twinanda/ml-cookbook/slurm/torchft/README.md

 #### Simulating node failure

-Let's bring down one worker node to simulate fa ailure:
+Let's bring down one worker node to simulate a node failure:
 ```
 sudo scontrol update NodeName=worker-0 State=DOWN Reason="manual maintenance"
 ```
-This is enought to knock out one of the replicas and trigger job requeuing:
+This is enough to knock out one of the replicas and trigger job requeuing:

 ```
 $ squeue